-You must meet the following requirements to be eligible for this plan:
+Employees must meet the following requirements to be eligible for this plan:

 - Under age 70 at the time of initial eligibility (if 70 or older when initially eligible, can only apply for coverage through Medical Evidence of Insurability); and